Tight Underwear Is Not Healthy – Here’s Why

 PACE Hospitals’ dermatologists often treat recurrent fungal infections that are linked directly to poor fabric hygiene or tight undergarments.

-Chronic compression of the pelvic area can restrict lymph flow — the body’s system for removing toxins and waste.
-This stagnation can cause mild swelling, discomfort, and even hormonal disruptions over time.
+Chronic compression of the pelvic area can restrict lymph flow — the body's system for removing toxins and waste.
+This stagnation can cause mild swelling, discomfort, and even subtle hormonal imbalances over time.

-Restricted airflow and sweating allow bacteria to multiply rapidly, producing unpleasant body odor.
+Restricts airflow and retains sweat, providing a perfect environment for bacteria to grow.
+Bacteria cause unpleasant odour by feeding on dead skin cells and perspiration.
 In addition, bacteria feed on dead skin cells and trapped sweat, making it difficult to maintain hygiene even with regular washing.

 Tight fabric can cause friction that pushes hair back into the follicle, leading to painful ingrown hairs, bumps, and folliculitis (inflammation of hair follicles) — especially after shaving or waxing.